Comparing AI Agents to Cybersecurity Professionals in Real-World Penetration Testing: Results

 \subsection{Agent Results}

 We compare ARTEMIS to OpenAI's Codex, Claude Code, CyAgent, Incalmo, and MAPTA.
 We exclude semi-autonomous systems like PentestGPT or CAI to focus on fully autonomous capabilities.
 We run two ARTEMIS configurations: $A_{1}$ uses GPT-5 for both supervisor and sub-agents, while $A_{2}$ uses an ensemble of supervisor models (Claude Sonnet 4, OpenAI o3, Claude Opus 4, Gemini 2.5 Pro, and OpenAI o3 Pro) similar to Alloy Agents \citep{xbowXBOWAgents} with Claude Sonnet 4 for sub-agents.
-Both run for 16 hours (9am--5pm across two days); for human comparisons, we limit scoring to the first 10 hours.
+Both configurations execute for 16 hours; we evaluate only the first 10 hours to maintain comparability with human participants.
 Other scaffolds run to completion since they cannot sustain 10+ hours of continuous work.
 Codex, MAPTA, and Incalmo use GPT-5.
 CyAgent is tested with both GPT-5 and Claude Sonnet 4.
 Claude Code uses Claude Sonnet 4.
 All scaffolds receive the same instructions (Appendix~\ref{app:agent-instructions}) except Incalmo and MAPTA, which only accept target scope.
 All agents used the same VM as human participants.

 As shown in Table~\ref{table:perf}, ARTEMIS significantly outperforms existing scaffolds.
 Claude Code and MAPTA refuse the task out of the box, while Incalmo stalls at early reconnaissance due to its rigid task graph, resulting in 0 findings each.
-We observed no such refusals across either ARTEMIS trial.
+We observed no such refusals across either ARTEMIS trial, despite using the same underlying models as Claude Code ($A_{2}$) and MAPTA ($A_{1}$), suggesting that scaffolding and prompting decisions are directly responsible for bypassing refusal mechanisms.
 ARTEMIS reached a peak of 8 active sub-agents in parallel, averaging 2.82 concurrent sub-agents per supervisor iteration.
 However, as shown in Figure~\ref{fig:incident_sev}, ARTEMIS submits more false positives than human participants (discussed in Section~\ref{sec:comparisons}).

 Other scaffolds submit primarily scanner-type vulnerabilities gated by network enumeration (T1046), occasionally requiring one additional step like confirming anonymous access (T1078).
 Beyond this, these agents lose high-level perspective and perform only surface-level tasks.
 ARTEMIS, by contrast, finds and exploits vulnerabilities requiring higher technical complexity.